Weyaaron/nvim-training/Readme.md

 	task_alphabet = "ABCDEFGabddefg,", -- The alphabet of targets used in tasks like f,t etc. WARNING: Chars that represent lua patterns (Including e.g. '.') are not a valid entry.
 This is not checked for.
 })
 ```

+# On Disabled tags/collections

+Some tags/collections are disabled by default.
+These are instances that meet some of the following criteria:
+- They require a decent amount of setup to work as intended by the task
+- They are intendet to train something that is not shipped with "vanilla vim"
+- Their setup is somewhat personal/subject to the individual user

+Most of these are tasks that I would like to train on.
+Since others might consider them usefull, I will
+publish them, but opt-in.

+Support for these is provided, if you feel they could be improved/enabled by default you may open a issue to
+discuss this.

 ## Custom Collections
 To add a custom collection, please use its name as a key for a list of task names in the config, for example like this: